Gerunds in English

 There are two types of gerunds: active and passive.

-Active gerunds express an action that the speaker or writer is doing, while Passive gerunds express an action that is being done to them.
+Active gerunds express an action that the speaker or writer is doing, while Passive gerunds express an action being done to them.
+Passive gerunds are formed by adding “ing” to the auxiliary verb “be” and following it with the passive participle of the main verb.

-For example, in the sentence "I enjoy running," the gerund "running" is an active gerund because the speaker is actively performing the action.
-On the other hand, in the sentence "I was surprised by the sudden noise," the gerund "noise" is a passive gerund because the speaker is being affected by the action.
+For example, in the sentence “I enjoy running,” the gerund “running” is an active gerund because the speaker is actively performing the action.
+On the other hand, in the sentence “He appreciated being given the opportunity to speak,” the gerund “being given” is a passive gerund because the speaker is being affected by the action.

 Gerunds vs. Other Parts of Speech